The characteristics of the meandering effect in a stratified wake: Wake model with meandering

 Similarly, we apply the momentum conservation to the mean stationary profile $\overbar{U}_s(y,z,t)$ based on the self-similarity equation \eqref{eqn:model-ss-Usdef} and obtain the same simplified equation for $U_{s0}$ and $W_s,H_s$,

 where $M_s(t)=M_{s0}$ shall also be a constant through time according to the conservation law.

 We know that the flow deficit decays fast downstream.
-Exceptions are mainly in the near wake regime for low $Fr$ case \citep{pal2017direct}.
-Therefore, the conservation of the momentum flux is guaranteed in the late wake when the self-similarity assumptions stand.
+Exceptions are mainly in the near wake regime for low $Fr$ case \cite{pal2017direct}.
+Therefore, the conservation of the momentum flux is guaranteed in the late wake when the self-similarity assumptions stand, and this will be verified in Sec. \ref{sub:results-momcons}.